MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

 ---
-title: Bring your own model - AI Builder (preview) | Microsoft Docs
+title: Bring your own model into AI Builder - AI Builder | Microsoft Docs
 description: Provides information on how to use your own model in AI Builder.
 author: Raj-Virk
 ms.service: aibuilder